504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Alternative test formats (oral exam, project-based, portfolio) when test anxiety is severe

-• Administer tests at the student's optimal time of day, often morning when medication is most effective
+• Administer tests at the learner's optimal time of day, often morning when medication is most effective

 The Daily Report Card: Your Highest-Impact Tool

 The Daily Report Card (DRC) has the strongest research support of any school-based ADHD intervention.
-A meta-analysis by Pyle and Fabiano (2017) found a large effect size (Hedge's g = 1.05) on systematic direct observation.
-A randomized controlled trial found students using DRCs had 50% fewer discipline referrals and 33% fewer challenging behaviours compared to students receiving medication alone (Fabiano et al., 2023).
+Pyle and Fabiano (2017) reviewed the evidence and found a large effect size (Hedge's g = 1.05) on systematic direct observation.
+In a randomised controlled trial, learners using DRCs had 50% fewer discipline referrals and 33% fewer challenging behaviours than learners receiving medication alone (Fabiano et al., 2023).

 Behavioural classroom management, including DRC, is effective for ADHD (CDC).
 Systematic reviews provide clear evidence for this (CDC).
 Researchers support these findings (e.g., Miller & Kelley, 1994; Evans et al., 2014).